aks84/english-classes/content/pages/hello.md

 ---
-title: "Syntax Highlighting"
+title: "Hello World"
-metaTitle: "Syntax Highlighting is the meta title tag for this page"
+metaTitle: "tag for this page Syntax Highlighting is the meta title "
 metaDescription: "This is the meta description for this page"
 ---